 For spouses with dual health insurance, insurance companies use Coordination of Benefits (COB) to determine which plan is the primary insurance and which is the secondary.

-In general, when spouses both have insurance plans, your own plan would be your primary insurer and your spouse’s plan would be secondary.
-If you’re in a situation where both health plans will be used, the insurers should coordinate with each other how the bills will be paid.
+In general, when both spouses have insurance plans, your own plan is your primary insurance plan and your spouse’s plan is your secondary insurance plan.
+If you’re in a situation where both health insurance plans will be used, the insurers coordinate how bills are paid with each other through the “Coordination of Benefits” (COB).

-Coordination of benefits can be complicated, especially if you have one type of plan, such as an indemnity plan, and your spouse has an HMO.
-Here's how COB generally works when you and your spouse are covered under each other's plans:
+Insurance companies seek aid from the coordination of benefits (COB) to determine which plan will pay first and how much the second plan will pay.
+However, coordination of benefits can be complicated, especially if you have one type of plan, such as an indemnity plan, and your spouse has an HMO.

 In determining which plan is primary and which is secondary, a plan without a COB provision is generally considered primary.
-When both plans have COB rules, the plan in which you are enrolled as an employee or as the main policyholder is primary.
-The plan in which you are enrolled as a dependent — on your husband's plan, for example — is secondary.
+When both plans have COB rules, the plan you are enrolled in as an employee or as the main policyholder is your primary health insurance.
+The plan in which you are enrolled as a dependent — on your spouse’s plan, for example — is secondary.